MicroEJ/docs/VEEPortingGuide/uiImageGenerator.rst

 VEE Port MicroEJ Custom Format
 ==============================

-XXX TODO XXX

-* how to create
-* how to use  : cf chapter renderer
+The Image Generator does not yet provide a service for generating the :ref:`section_image_custom_raw`.
+A custom image can only be created at runtime, see :ref:`section_buffered_image`.

 VEE Port Binary Format
 ======================

-As mentioned XXX virer le n above (:ref:`section_image_binary_raw`), the Image Generator is able to generate a binary file compatible with platform (and not compatible with Image Renderer).
-This is very useful when a platform library offers the possibility to use other kinds of images than MicroUI library.
+The Image Generator is able to generate a :ref:`binary file <section_image_binary_raw>` compatible with the VEE Port (and not compatible with the Image Renderer).
+This is very useful when a VEE Port features a foundation library that offsers the possibility to use other kinds of images than MicroUI library.
 The binary file can be encoded according to the options the user gives in the images list file.

 1. Open image generator extension project.
 2. Create an implementation of the interface ``com.microej.tool.ui.generator.ImageConverter``.